 - Robert Fulton, father of the steamboat, was originally from Lancaster County.
 The state later named a county after him.

-- Alison Bechdel, author of Dykes to Watch Out For grew up in Beech Creek and her memoirs of her childhood Fun Home and Are You My Mother? have it as one of the main settings.
+- Alison Bechdel, author of Dykes to Watch Out For grew up in Beech Creek, near Lock Haven.
+Her memoirs of her childhood Fun Home and Are You My Mother? have it as one of the main settings.

 - Jimmy Stewart was born and raised in Indiana, as in the one in this state (sometimes, but not usually, identified with the Pittsburgh area).